 - Boxing Day

-Full-time employees within the federal employment sector are paid for all statutory holidays.
-A holiday that falls on a worker’s day of rest will be moved to the first scheduled working day after the day of rest.
-Casual or term employees working full-time hours are required to work the day right before or after a statutory holiday to qualify for holiday pay.
+Full-time employees in the federal sector are paid for all of these.
+A holiday that falls on a worker’s day of rest is moved to the first scheduled working day after it.
+Casual or term employees working full-time hours generally have to work the shift right before or after a statutory holiday to qualify for holiday pay.

 How Many Working Days In A Year In BC?